bseverns/DiceLoop/README.md

     steps through musical subdivisions (whole notes down to 32nds) referenced against the main delay time.
 The hold windows quantise to audio block multiples so the chops land exactly on the beat.
+  - Want the chops to follow the room instead of your delay pot?
+Jack a footswitch into pin 6 or feed the Teensy MIDI clock over USB.
+Each tap or 24 ppqn burst calls `setStutterBasePeriodMs()` behind the scenes so the density ladder locks to the external tempo.
 - **Controlled fuzz** – Still polite until asked, but now promoted to a first-class stage.
 When active it sprinkles random hairs that scale with density and noise, then feeds the tremolo for a breathing, amp-on-the-edge